This post may contain Affiliate Links. Please see my Disclaimer for more details.

 My grandpa Mark was very popular in my family for his cooking.
 He had a banana pudding in his recipe arsenal that would make any Southern grandmother proud!

 He was the first to introduce me to banana pudding made from home with love.
-It's the reason why I turn my nose up at any banana pudding recipe that calls for an instant vanilla pudding mix.
-Sure it's faster, but who knows what chemicals they have in those puddings to make it instant?
+That's why I turn my nose up at any banana pudding recipe that calls for an instant vanilla pudding mix.
+Sure, it's faster, but who knows what chemicals are in those puddings to make it instant?

 What is Banana Pudding?

-Banana pudding is one of those classic Southern comfort foods that never goes out of style.
-Traditionally it's made with vanilla wafers, bananas, cornstarch, milk, sugar, heavy cream, and vanilla extract.
+Banana pudding is a classic Southern comfort food that never goes out of style.
+Traditionally, it's made with vanilla wafers, bananas, cornstarch, milk, sugar, heavy cream, and vanilla extract.

-Now, one thing I know from my New Orleans roots is that the British are responsible for introducing puddings to America.
-So I'm sure with them taking roots in the first 13 colonies, they had something to do with the Massachusetts origins.
+From my New Orleans roots, I know that the British were responsible for introducing puddings to America.
+So, I'm sure their taking roots in the first 13 colonies had something to do with Massachusetts's origins.

 Now, how did the South fall in love with banana pudding?
 Well, allow me to rip the band-aid off.
 African Americans were always the cooks in the South for white families then, and I can see them being tasked with replicating this new popular dessert that was sweeping the country.

-Today, just saying banana pudding in the black community will start up a conversation layered with fond memories of banana pudding served during the holidays, family reunions, or anytime the family gathered together.
+Today, just saying banana pudding in the black community will start up a conversation layered with fond memories of homemade banana pudding served during the holidays, family reunions, or any time the family gathers together.

-Every family makes it a little different, but the one thing that is not different is the nostalgia connected to this recipe.
+Every family makes it a little different, but one thing that is not different is the nostalgia associated with this recipe.

 Key Ingredients

-Here are the ingredients you'll need for this easy banana pudding.
+Here are the ingredients you'll need for this easy homemade banana pudding.

 Bananas